Do you mean that have dry contacts? Because “input from external sources” could mean a lot of different things.

 Everspring has a similar model to the eco-link available in the UK.
 Try Vesternet for that one.

-And new for 2020: Zooz has a very interesting zwave S2 module for the US with 3 dry contacts:
+And new for 2020: Zooz has a very interesting zwave S2 module for the US with 3 dry contacts.
+Zooz provides an edge Driver, for it linked from the product page.

-(Popp has announced a similar design for the EU only, the SA01, but well it has been certified I have not yet seen it for sale anywhere.)
+(Popp has announced a similar design for the EU only, the SA01, but while it has been certified I have not yet seen it for sale anywhere.)

 Other kinds of input